HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 out of a storage locker and setting them up on the bench for use in a particular project.
 Note that not all projects require the same libraries.
 Once a library is set up, its functions can be used or called to perform different tasks.

-Python doesn't load all of the libraries available to it by default to save memory and diskspace.
-Therefore, we have to have to add an `import` statement to our code in order to use the specific library functions required for our project.
+Python doesn't load all libraries available to it by default to save memory and diskspace.
+Therefore, we have to add an `import` statement to our code in order to load the specific library functions required for our project.

 To import a library, we use the syntax `import libraryName`, where `libraryName` represents the name of the specific library we want to use.
 Moreover, if we want to give the library a nickname to shorten the command, we can add `as nickNameHere` following the import command.
 We saw this command in action on the previous session when loading the Numpy library: